liveahero-wiki/liveahero-wiki.github.io/_charas/trainee_fire.md

 ---
 title: Fire Trainee
 characterId: 76
----

-{% capture BIO_H01 %}
+heroes:
+- stockId: 10761
+  BIO_H01: |-
     There are many scenes where alien heroes are active on Earth, and heroes with high fame are usually aliens born with high physical abilities.

     As earthlings, they are aware that they do not have such unique physical abilities.

     However, they believe that there are things only they can protect and confront because they were born and raised on the earth.

     With strong beliefs, they train hard everyday, and occasionally demonstrate their ability to defeat even such physically capable aliens.
-{% endcapture %}
-{% include hero-infobox.html stockId=10761 BIO_H01=BIO_H01 %}

-{% capture BIO_S01 %}
+sidekicks:
+- stockId: 10761
+  BIO_S01: |-
     Earthling heroes that become heroes to protect Earth.

     With strong awareness of their identity as heroes, they don't let go of their helmet even when off duty.

     After their work or on holiday, they are usually training in the neighborhood sports gym or a hero training facility.

     Maybe because the culture of heroes are brought by aliens, they hold high admiration towards them, and their helmet and outfit are designed based on aliens.
-{% endcapture %}
-{% include sidekick-infobox.html stockId=10761 BIO_S01=BIO_S01 %}
+---

 {% include voice-table.html resourceName="traineeFire"
 APPRECIATION = "Good work, Operator!<br>Even in training it's necessary to cool down,Proper break is also important in work!<br>Now, Rest up!"